sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/Testing Methods.md

 ## Static Analysis
 ---
-- Source code of an application is reviewed manually or with automatic tools <u>without running the code</u>
+- Source code of an application is reviewed manually or with automatic tools <u>without running the code</u> ^95dd07
-- Someone who knows the language it is written in
+- Reviewed by someone who knows the language it is written in
 - Some automation tools can be used to automatically find errors and bring them to your attention

 ## Dynamic Analysis
 ---
-- Performing an analysis while software is being run
+- Performing an analysis while software is being run ^c957be
 - [[#Fuzzing]] is a common method used to perform dynamic analysis

 ## Fuzzing
 ---
-- Using a piece of software/program to insert randomized data into another software/program in an attempt to find system failures, memory leaks, error handling issues, and improper [[SDLC Principles#Never Trust User Input|Input Validation]]
+- Using a piece of software/program to insert randomized data into another software/program in an attempt to find system failures, memory leaks, error handling issues, and improper [[SDLC Principles#Never Trust User Input|Input Validation]] ^e90821
 - Does many different types of random inputs to test
 - Network fuzzing also exists to stress test the entirety of a network